seckela/js30plusplus/readme.md

 * No added challenges

 ## Day 06 - Type Ahead
-* Make the match highlighting respect the capitalization in the origin word.
+* Ensure that the highlighted search term maintains the original capitalization regardless of the search term.
+* Report if there are no matches in a clean way.
+* Return the original state if the search box is empty.

 ## Day 07 - Array Cardio Day 2
 * Similar to Day 04 - Attempt all challenges using only the inline comments as guidance.
 Unpause as needed and repeat for every challenge.